 The incumbent President Kolinda Grabar-Kitarovic, just like in the first round of elections, did not follow the provisions of the new Rulebook when filling out the financial report.
 According to rules, social network costs are reported as a separate category.
 Specifically, she again put campaign costs on Google in the "media advertising" category instead of the category of "costs" on social networks, which means that we have less information on the Google campaign itself (missing information about the advertising period, for example).
 This time, the data itself is confusing as it states a "discounted amount" to Google of 19,811 euros, and the “amount without discount" 15.810 euros.

-In addition, Grabar-Kitarovic has not yet reported advertising on Facebook and Instagram in the financial statements, although it is clear from the Facebook Ad Gallery that she had an elaborate paid campaign on these social networks.
+In addition, Grabar-Kitarovic has not yet reported advertising on Facebook and Instagram in the financial statements, although it is clear from the Facebook Ad Library that she had an elaborate paid campaign on these social networks.

 It is important to report political ads for each social network separately